 Can I outsource my payroll?

-Yes, but be careful to choose carefully when selecting a payroll service provider
+Yes, but choose carefully when selecting a payroll service provider

 Employers can outsource their payroll and related tax duties to third parties.
 This streamlines business operations by collecting and timely depositing payroll taxes on the employer's behalf and filing required payroll tax returns with state and federal authorities.